A public key infrastructure (PKI) is a group of servers that handle the of public keys for digital certificates....

 PKI implementation and management

-Some of the biggest disadvantages of PKI systems are that they are complicated and expensive, require considerable planning and can be difficult to maintain, install and deploy.
+Some of the biggest disadvantages of PKI systems are that they are complicated and expensive, require considerable and can be difficult to maintain, install and deploy.

 The implementation process can be extensive for IT staff members, considering PKI systems require personal dedicated hardware and servers to work to their full potential.
 Users will struggle mostly with the system's complicated security measures.
 Security awareness training should be required to smooth out any user questions or concerns and ensure that the system is being used properly.
 Such training should instruct users on how to protect their private keys through several security best practices, such as secure storage, offsite laptop protection, how to choose a strong logon password and antimalware procedures.